datopian/ckan-cloud-docker/DEPLOYING.md

 * At least 30 GB of hardrive free space for initial installation of VirtualBox, Ubuntu 18.04 inside VM and CCD with Vital Strategies template.

-## Installation of CCD Vital Strategies Philippines on Ubuntu 18.04 LTS inside Virtual Box VM
+## Installation guide of CKAN instance for Philipines project on Ubuntu 18.04 LTS inside Virtual Box VM

 ### VirtualBox installation